-establishes it, but casts upon their administration the merit of actions which they have no hand in, as well as of those in which they have.
 When the world saw that the Cardinal had apprehended the man who had lately brought the King back to Paris with inconceivable pride, men's imaginations were seized with an astonishing veneration.
-People thought themselves much obliged to the minister that some were not sent to the Bastille every week; and the sweetness of his temper was sure to be commended whenever he had not an opportunity of doing them harm.
+People thought themselves much obliged to the Minister that some were not sent to the Bastille every week; and the sweetness of his temper was sure to be commended whenever he had not an opportunity of doing them harm.
 It must be owned that he had the art of improving his good luck to the best advantage.
-He made use of all the outward appearances necessary to create a belief that he had been forced to take violent measures, and that the counsels of the Duke d'Orleans and the Prince de Condé had determined the Queen to reject his advice; the day following he seemed to be more moderate, civil and frank than before; he gave free access to all; audiences were easily had, it was no more to dine with him than with a private gentleman.
+He made use of all the outward appearances necessary to create a belief that he had been forced to take violent measures, and that the counsels of the Duc d'Orleans and the Prince de Conde had determined the Queen to reject his advice; the day following he seemed to be more moderate, civil, and frank than before; he gave free access to all; audiences were easily had, it was no more to dine with him than with a private gentleman.
 He had none of that grand air so common to the meaner cardinals.
-In short, though he was at the head of everybody, yet he managed as if he was only their companion.
-That which astonishes me most is that the Princes and grandees of the kingdom, who, one might expect, would be more quick-sighted than the common people, were the most blinded.
+In short, though he was at the head of everybody, yet he managed as if he were only their companion.
+That which astonishes me most is that the princes and grandees of the kingdom, who, one might expect, would be more quick-sighted than the common people, were the most blinded.